Do you want to integrate payment gateway and get paid online without any hassle?

 Once you create your first payment form, you have to publish it on your website so that clients can pay you for your respective products or services you offer.

-Step5: Integrating the payment gateway
+Step5: Embedding the payment form

-In order to add the payment form on your site, you need to embed the created payment form on a particular page you like.
+In order to add the payment form to your site, you need to embed the created payment form on a particular page you like.
 To make it so, just insert the shortcode (of that particular form) on the respective page.

 You will see the form list along with the shortcodes in your plugin dashboard.